 As wheels tend to be the dirtiest part of the car, no matter what the finish, it’s a good idea to use a dedicated wheel wash bucket, wash mitt, safe wheel brushes and drying towels.
 That way you can be sure to minimise any chance of cross-contamination from the wheels to the bodywork when washing your car.
-For more information on the wheel washing process take a look at Caring For Wheels & Tyres, section 6 in the UF Car Care & Detailing Guides.
+For more information on the wheel washing process take a look at Caring For Wheels & Tyres, section 6 in Car Care & Detailing Guides.

 Wheel Finishes & The Differences In Care Requirements:

 Painted and lacquered wheels can be treated in a similar way to bodywork.
 Wash chemicals with extremes of pH should be avoided.
 Frequent contact with highly acidic or alkaline products, such as those typically found at the popular supermarket hand car washes will etch the lacquer and potentially cause blistering and peeling.
 A ferrous contamination remover should be used to ensure any metal particles are neutralised before being safely rinsed off the wheels.
 Ferrous contamination is caused by tiny particles of steel brake discs shredding.
 The hot slivers bond to the surface of the wheel and if not removed will potentially cause pitting in the wheel surface.
 The wheels should be cleaned regularly and provided the wheels are protected, a dedicated wheel cleaning product is usually sufficient to remove any build-up of dirt, brake dust deposits and grime.
 However, many wheel cleaners now contain a ferrous removing agent so it’s possible to find one product that does both jobs.